-(Lange-Bertalot & Sabater) Lange-Bertalot & Sabater in Rumrich et al. 2000 Category: Symmetrical biraphid
+(Lange-Bertalot and Sabater) Lange-Bertalot and Sabater in Rumrich et al. 2000 Category: Symmetrical biraphid

 BASIONYM: Navicula longicephala var. vilaplanii Lange-Bertalot et Sabater in Sabater et al. 1990

 Striae in 10 µm: 20-24

 Valves are linear-lanceolate with very slightly protracted apices.
 The axial area is narrow and straight.
 The central area is small.
 The raphe is straight, with close proximal ends.
 Striae are strongly radiate around the center, becoming convergent at the apices.
 The areolae are indistinguishable under LM, approximately 50 in 10 μm.